NapperJLG/CV/README.md

 #### Troubleshooting & Problem solving

 - A large part of developing the new app at Dacast has been fixing the inevitable bugs that crop up.
-When taking a ticket for a bug, it will also often mean working on somebody elses code.
+When taking a ticket for a bug, it will also often mean working on somebody else's code.
 Over the course of the project, I have developed the ability to get to grips with whats going on in code that isn't my own and debug issues using developer tools.

 - In my previous role as an engineer at a medical diagnostics company, I was tasked with keeping the in-house liquid dispensing robots running at full capacity.
 They were almost constantly in use over the course of the working day and problems would often arise seemingly at random.
 I had to narrow down the cause of the issue, fix it and verify that the robot was suitable for use again in a timely fashion to prevent any loss in production time.
 I take the same approach with web development and I would be confident in debugging issues with a combination of my own knowledge and online resources.